OctoFlareDev/Musicalculator/README.md

 Choose **Tempo** to adjust the BPM at the cursor in increments of five.
 A tempo marker is rendered in the narrow strip beneath its cell.
 The first cell defaults to `90`.
 If a marker is adjusted back to the previous tempo, the redundant marker removes itself automatically.

-Sequence steps use the faster timing of the original Android behavior: each cell advances at one-eighth of the conventional quarter-note interval for the displayed BPM.

 ## Navigation

 The leading toolbar menu is a native floating menu with: